Updated on: 3/7/2019

-After a personal injury lawsuit is filed and the defendant is properly served both sides exchange information about the case.
+After a personal injury lawsuit is filed and the defendant is properly served, both sides begin an exchange of information about the case.

 This exchange is known as the discovery process.
 There are many different forms of discovery, or different ways to request or obtain information from the other side in a case.